EN10/TensorFlowForPoets/README.md

 # TensorFlow For Poets

-Retraining one Google's CNN image classification models to new categories using Transfer Learning.
+Retraining one of Google's CNN image classification models to new categories using Transfer Learning.
-This can be an much faster (in a few minutes) than training from scratch (Inception V3 took google 2 weeks).
+This can be an much faster (in a few minutes) than training from scratch (Inception V3 took Google 2 weeks).

 ## Install Tensorflow: